-Since PARP inhibitors are useful for treating metastatic breast cancer patients, can they be used to treat earlier-stage breast cancer?
-Typically, patients with BRCA-positive, early-stage tumors have been treated with chemotherapy before or at the time of surgery, which improved outcomes, specifically by increasing the frequency of pathologically complete recovery (pCR) or the frequency of clinically undetectable cancer.
+Since PARP inhibitors are useful for treating breast cancer patients, can they be used to treat earlier-stage breast cancer?
+Typically, patients with BRCA-positive, tumors have been treated with chemotherapy before or at the time of surgery, which improved outcomes, specifically by increasing the frequency of pathologically complete recovery (pCR) or the frequency of clinically undetectable cancer.

-This result led to this pilot study that looked at whether talazoparib by itself at the time of surgery improved patient outcomes with tolerable side effects.
+This result led to this pilot study that looked at whether by itself at the time of surgery improved patient outcomes with tolerable side effects.